 In compliance with Prakas No. 009 on the licensing of securities firms and securities representatives issued by the SERC, ACS is required to place a security deposit into SERC's bank account maintained with the NBC for operating as a securities broker in the Kingdom of Cambodia.
-These deposits are not available for use in the its day-to-day operations and are refundable should the company voluntarily ceases its operations in Cambodia and the fair value is the carrying amount as at the reporting date.
+These deposits are not available for use in the its day-to-day operations and are refundable should ACS voluntarily ceases its operations in Cambodia.
+The fair value is the carrying amount as at the reporting date.

-NOTES TO THE INTERIM FINANCIAL STATEMENT (CONTINUED) AS AT 30 JUNE 2023 AND FOR THE THREE-MONTH AND SIX-MONTH PERIODS THEN ENDED vii.
+NOTES TO THE INTERIM FINANCIAL STATEMENT (CONTINUED) AS AT 30 SEPTEMBER 2023 AND FOR THE THREE-MONTH AND NINE-MONTH PERIODS THEN ENDED vii.
 Borrowings, subordinated debts, and lease liabilities